 You go home, Yankee!
 We don’t want any o’you ’round here!

 For a shy child, especially a Yankee in Brentwood in 1977-8, it is always safer and easier to blend into the background and gather information, so that’s what I did.
 I watched some of those same awful classmates given corporal punishment at school that year – a group presentation of submission by way of a wooden paddle to the behind; in front of the entire first grade because, in 1977, open classrooms were the thing.

 I kept my mouth shut.

 Which was great because Lipscomb Elementary School had ‘silent lunch’-meaning you sat at a table with a teacher or aide and weren’t allowed to speak.
-It was fine by me, because every time I spoke someone called me a Yankee, which I now knew is nothing like the happy ‘Yankee‘ used in ‘I’m a Yankee Doodle Dandy’ that I learned in music class in Connecticut.
-It’s a bad word in Brentwood, Tennessee.
+It was fine for me because every time I spoke someone called me a Yankee, which I now knew is nothing like the happy ‘Yankee‘ used in ‘I’m a Yankee Doodle Dandy’ that I learned in music class in Connecticut.
+Yankee is a bad word in Brentwood, Tennessee.

 That Spring, Tennessee was besieged by a series of rainy cold fronts that froze the wet streets with black ice by morning.
-I think school was cancelled for a few weeks because at the time, the entire state of Tennessee had something like 14 sand trucks.
-Later that Spring, when the warm fronts came spiraling up from Alabama and Gerogia we watched a tornado make its way down my street, toward the square dancers house and make left on Davis, where lightning hit our neighbors house and burned black holes into their metallic wallpaper.
+I think school was canceled for a few weeks because, at the time, the entire state of Tennessee had something like 14 sand trucks.
+Later that Spring, when the warm fronts came spiraling up from Alabama we watched a tornado make its way down my street, toward the square dancer’s house and make left on Davis, where lightning hit our neighbor’s house and burned black holes into their metallic wallpaper.
 I think part of a roof went, too.